Find a Lender-Approved Local Conveyancer in Coxhoe

 Recently asked questions about conveyancing in Coxhoe

-I've recently bought a leasehold house in Coxhoe.
-Am I liable to pay service charges for periods before completion of my purchase?
+Last January I purchased a leasehold house in Coxhoe.
+Am I liable to pay service charges relating to a period prior to completion of my purchase?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-I am the registered owner of a studio flat in Coxhoe, conveyancing having been completed October 2001.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Similar properties in Coxhoe with an extended lease are worth £222,000.
-The ground rent is £50 yearly.
-The lease ends on 21st October 2096
+I am the registered owner of a leasehold flat in Coxhoe, conveyancing having been completed 10 years ago.
+Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
+Corresponding flats in Coxhoe with an extended lease are worth £222,000.
+The average or mid-range amount of ground rent is £50 per annum.
+The lease expires on 21st October 2096

-With just 71 years unexpired we estimate the price of your lease extension to span between £9,500 and £11,000 plus legals.
+With 71 years unexpired we estimate the price of your lease extension to be between £9,500 and £11,000 plus plus your own and the landlord's "reasonable" professional fees.

-The figure above a general guide to costs for renewing a lease, but we are not able to supply the actual costs in the absence of comprehensive due diligence.
-Do not use this information in tribunal or court proceedings.
-There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to provide the actual costs in the absence of comprehensive due diligence.
+Do not use this information in a Notice of Claim or as an informal offer.
+There may be additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Please do not take any other action placing reliance on this information without first seeking the advice of a professional.

 Last updated